-Though it’s only been a short time since the New York Times released its piece on the allegations against Harvey Weinstein, much has happened since then.
+In the time since the New York Times released its piece on the allegations against Harvey Weinstein, much has happened.
 More and more women have come forward with their stories of sexual harassment and assault in Hollywood.

 It’s important to share the stories of those who have struggled with this unfortunate reality in this industry.
 These are just some of the biggest names who have spoken up, now and in the past.